msteffan/fundamentals/01_know_your_computer/05_exercise_commands.md

 #### Exercise - Commands

-Make sure you start by quitting your terminal application
+Make sure you start by quitting and restarting your terminal application

 * Start your Terminal application
 * Find out where you are